Modelling the Transmission of a Communicable Disease

 Objective: Students will understand the dynamics of the transmission of diseases by taking part in a "hands-on" simulation.

 Introduction: Begin with a discussion of how epidemics begin, and how they spread.
-Give some examples from history, such as Typhoid, the Plague, AIDS, and Ebola, or make reference to recent movies such as "Outbreak".
-Tell students the story of Typhoid Mary, and describe the role of the CDC (Center for Disease Control).
-Discuss the concept of a quarantine.
+Give some examples from history, such as the Plague, AIDS, Ebola, H1N1, or make reference to movies such as Outbreak.
+Tell students, or have them listen to, the fascinating story of Typhoid Mary, and describe the role of the CDC (Center for Disease Control).
+Discuss the concepts of a biohazard, quarantine, epidemic and pandemic.
 Explain how today's simulation will work.
+Ask why local epidemics can more easily become pandemics in the modern world (speed of travel, open borders, large population).
+Talk about cross-species transmission.
+Consider that even if the same number of people get sick, preventative measures may flatten the curve, reducing strain on emergency services.

-Materials: Prepare a collection of Dixie cups or (even better) clear plastic cups.
+Option A (More Dramatic): Prepare a collection of clear plastic cups.
 You should have one for each student.
-In one of the cups, put sodium hydroxide (NaOH), a clear colorless liquid.
+In one of the cups, put a sodium hydroxide (NaOH) tablet dissolved in water to create a clear colorless liquid with a high pH.
 In each of the other cups, fill to the same level with tap water.
 Put a secret mark on the cup with the sodium hydroxide, or note carefully which student takes the unique cup.
-You will need a dropper bottle with phenolphthalein indicator solution later in the lab.
+You will need a dropper bottle with phenolphthalein pH indicator solution later in the lab.
 Phenolphthalein is an organic compound (C20H14O4) used as an acid-base indicator.
-(Interestingly, it is also the active ingredient in ExLax!)
+(Interestingly, it is also the active ingredient in laxatives!)
 The compound is colorless in acidic solution and pinkish in basic solution (with the transition occuring around pH 9).
 These preparations must be made before students enter the room.
-Warn the students not to spill the contents of the cups and to wash immediately if they come into contact with the liquid.

 Diagnosis & Analysis: Add a drop of indicator solution to each student's cup.
 If the solution remains clear, they are healthy.
 If the solution turns pink, they are infected.
-Cross out all of the names of students who came into contact with the disease, and ask them to try to figure out who was the source of this deadly disease.
+(Alternately, with Option B, any cup with reddish colored liquid is infected, whereas clear liquid is healthy.)
+Cross out all of the names of students who came into contact with the disease, and ask them to try to figure out who was the source.
 Tell them that only one person was initially "infected", and that the best clues will come from looking at people who exchanged fluids with a sick person, but who are not sick themselves.
 This will indicate that the sick person contracted the disease after that contact, and also shows that this person was not the source of the infection.
 Insist that students explain the path of infection rather than just guess who was the source.
 Finally, reveal the source and have students see if they can then trace the path of infection.

 Timeline: 1 hour